ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 Specify the following NFS options.
 * **Configure shares individually** - Toggle this switch on to specify different configuration settings for each file share.
-* **Number of shares** - When want to use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
+* **Number of shares** - If you want to use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
 * **Size (GB)** - Select the capacity that meets your shared storage needs.
 * **Performance** - Select the IOPS (input/output operations per second) per GB based on your workload requirements.
 * **Add shared storage** - Select to add individual file shares with different configuration settings.